lowkeylabs/cmsc408-course-admin/fa2024/quizzes/q1-pre-class-survey.md

 [ ] Not at all important

-1. How effective do you find Discord of clask for getting your questions answered?
+1. How effective do you find Discord or Slack for getting your questions answered?
 [*] Very effective
 [ ] Somewhat effective
 [ ] Neutral